-Empathy: Zero to 60 in 15 Seconds Flat
+Empathy for Rheumatoid Arthritis: Zero to 60 in 15 Seconds

-How can you describe how your Rheumatoid Arthritis makes you feel in 15 seconds flat?
 We lament the fact that there is a wide world out there that just “doesn’t get it.”
 My own world is the same as yours.
-My own family and friends and doctors have a hard time.
+My own family and friends and doctors have a hard time getting it too.

 As I discussed last week in Transparency and the Wall, there must be a balance between our willingness to be honest about our health and our accepting the fact that some people will choose to live in denial.
 We are neither able nor responsible to climb the rock wall of denial that some folks put in front of us.
 Besides, repelling is not an approved sport for RA’ers.

-There are three categories to describe your physical condition regarding RA: Strength, Stamina, and Pain.
+Three categories describe your physical condition regarding RA: Strength, Stamina, and Pain.

 I like to describe strength as what it takes to lift a backpack.
 Someone with Rheumatoid Arthritis must carry an extra backpack which cannot be put down.